rizinorg/cutter/docs/source/contributing/code/ide-setup.rst

 Editing Qt .ui files
 ~~~~~~~~~~~~~~~~~~~~
-Double clicking a ``.ui`` file in a file list opens it inside a visual editor.
-If you want to make changes that are easier to do by editing ``.ui`` file as text - right click the file and select :menuselection:`Open With --> Plain Text Editor`.
+Double-clicking a ``.ui`` file in a file list opens it inside a visual editor.
+If you want to make changes that are easier to do by editing ``.ui`` file as text - right-click the file and select :menuselection:`Open With --> Plain Text Editor`.
 Switching from visual form editor back to code editor mode will open the ``.ui`` file in read-only mode with the following warning "This file can only be edited in Design mode".
 To edit use the same steps as described before.

 VSCode
 -------
-`VSCode <https://github.com/Microsoft/vscode>`_ is an open source code editor made by Microsoft.
+`VSCode <https://github.com/Microsoft/vscode>`_ is an open-source code editor made by Microsoft.

 Pros and Cons
 ~~~~~~~~~~~~~

-- Large amount of plugins
+- A large number of plugins
-- Good fallback mechanism for files that are not directly part of a project.
+- A good fallback mechanism for files that are not directly part of a project.

 Recommended plugins
 ~~~~~~~~~~~~~~~~~~~